Quick Start Guide

 Use MARKER elements

-Add element attribute to your MARKER element.
+Add the 'marker' element attribute to your MARKER element.

 Add this attribute to an element or collection of elements within an ITEM that will be that ITEM's MARKER on the MAP.